 What’s in a name?
 A lot actually.
 The name was chosen because of its symbolic meaning toward our mission.

 “Through the looking glass, things are not as they appear to be.”

-This is never held such truth than when one looks at the many dogs in municipal shelters that are ragged, neglected, sick, injured, behaviorally challenged or otherwise “less than perfect”.
+This is never held such truth then when one looks at the many dogs and cats in municipal shelters that are ragged, neglected, sick, injured, behaviorally challenged or otherwise “less than perfect”.
 Yet, when one looks past all that, what can be seen is an inner beauty just waiting to be recognized and nurtured into a healthful state.
 That is what we are about – taking the most unwanted of the unwanted, seeing them not for what they are but, for what they can be, dedicating the resources and the love needed to make that possibility a reality.

 Code of Ethics

 Respect for the communities we work with and serve